We place antiphons between the strophes of psalms when they are sung.

 125 In addition, when the literary genre of a psalm suggests it, the divisions into strophes are marked in order that, especially when the psalm is sung in the vernacular, the antiphons may be repeated after each strophe; in this case the Glory to the Father need be said only at the end of the psalm.

-A new emphasis is being placed upon singing in the Liturgy of the Hours and of the Mass with the New English Translation of the Roman Missal.
+Greater emphasis is being placed upon singing in the Liturgy of the Hours and of the Mass with the New English Translation of the Roman Missal.
 We have embraced the direction of the Church and are singing as many of the Hours as possible on days of higher solemnity, such as Sundays.
 We understand that most people are not accustomed to singing of the psalms, canticles, responses, etc., and so we are only doing so on these days of higher solemnity.